The Crucial Role of Workplace Culture in Achieving Organizational Success - Louis Carter

 Building and Sustaining a Positive Culture

 To build and sustain a positive workplace culture, leadership must be proactive in defining and exemplifying desired values and behaviors.
 The involvement of leaders in embodying and promoting a strong culture is critical.
 According to a study by PwC, 60% of employees are more likely to stay with an employer who actively drives and maintains a positive culture.
+For practical, step-by-step guidance on designing and implementing culture initiatives, consider How to Create a Most Loved Workplace: 7 Practical Steps for Leaders.

 Challenges in Cultivating Workplace Culture